noapeled/GloolaServer/README.md

 The server uses RESTful API to administrate several collections of entities, as following.

-## Authentication with JWT
+## Login
+Before a user makes requests to the server, the user must log in and obtain an identifying token.
+This can be done either indirectly through Google login, or directly through the server.

+### Logging in through Google
+After the client application logs in through Google, all subsequent requests to the Gloola server must carry the Google token.
+The Google token value must be preceded by the string "Google ", and can appear in the request body, as

+    {
+        ...
+        token: Google <the_token_obtained_from_google_login>
+    }

+or in HTTP header

+    X-ACCESS-TOKEN: Google <the_token_obtained_from_google_login>

+The server then extracts the Gmail address from the Google token, and uses it to identify the user who issues the request.

+### Logging in directly through the Gloola Server
-At the beginning of a session, the client must first obtain a JWT token:
+At the beginning of a session, the client first obtains a JWT token:

     POST /authenticate